 Virginia has the fourth-best public schools overall in the United States, ranking fourth for quality and third for safety.
 Virginia public schools were found to have the fourth-highest math test scores in the country.
 Virginia schools also have the fourth-lowest bullying incidence rate and have "no significant shortcomings" when assessed for safety from violence, bullying, harassment, and substance use.

-New Hampshire has the sixth-best public schools in the United States, ranking seventh for quality and sixth for safety.
+New Hampshire has the fifth-best public schools in the United States, ranking fourth for quality and twelfth for safety.
 New Hampshire schools have the fourth-highest reading test scores among states and the second-highest median ACT score of 25.1.
-Additionally, New Hampshire has the fifth-lowest pupil to teacher ratio of about 12-to-1.
+Additionally, New Hampshire has the fifth-lowest pupil-to-teacher ratio of about 12-to-1.

-Wisconsin has the eighth-best public schools in the U.S. The state ranks fifth for quality, tying with Minnesota for the highest median SAT score.
+Wisconsin has the ninth-best public schools in the U.S. The state ranks sixth for quality, tying with Minnesota for the highest median SAT score.
 Wisconsin's pupil-to-teacher ratio is 15:1, lower than the U.S. average.

 Vermont has the fifth-best public schools in the nation.
 Vermont ranks eighth for quality, having the lowest pupil-to-teacher ratio in the country, allowing teachers to give each student extra attention.
 The average teacher ratio in the U.S. is 16-to-1, while Vermont's is 10.5-to-1.
 Vermont also ranks fourth for safety, tied for first with Massachusetts and Oklahoma for having the lowest percentage of threatened/injured high school students.